ergosarapu/wp-htmlblocks/README.md

 </html>
 ```

 **Note!** The final end-result depends on the template used to render the post.
-You may want to render the output within plain template, for that you can use a specific plugin to set blank template for the post or modify your theme to support blank template.
+You may want to render output within plain template, for that you can use a specific plugin to set blank template for the post or modify your theme to support blank template.
 # Tasks

 - `composer build` - build by running tests and code checks